SystemsApproach/private5g/software/gnb.rst

    page of the management dashboard should confirm that control interface is established.

-9. **Connect to Aether User Plane.** As described in an earlier section, the Aether User Plane (UPF) is running at IP address ``192.168.252.3``.
+9. **Connect to Aether User Plane.** As described in the `Verify Network <network.html>`__ section, the Aether User Plane (UPF) is running at IP address ``192.168.252.3``.
 Connecting to that address requires installing a route to subnet ``192.168.252.0/24``.
 How you install this route is device and site-dependent.
 If the small cell provides a means to install static routes, then a route to destination ``192.168.252.0/24`` via gateway ``10.76.28.113`` (the server hosting Aether) will work.
 If the small cell does not allow static routes (as is the case for the SERCOMM gNB), then ``10.76.28.113`` can be installed as the default gateway, but doing so requires that your server also be configured to forward IP packets on to the Internet.

 .. admonition:: Troubleshooting Hint